rb2nem/nem-offline-signer/README.md

 ## Installation and Running it

+We suppose you will use this with  2 system: one offline where you sign the transactions, which we will call the signing system, and one online for announcing transactions, which we will call the announcing system.

 ### Manual installation

+If the signing system is online while you set it up, you can follow these instructions.
+If not, you need to bring all dependencies to the system.
+That might be easier with the jar mentioned below, but at a bigger risk for you as you didn't build the jar yourself.

 This project was developed with Groovy.
-If the system is online while you configure it, you can install groovy with http://sdkman.io/.
-With sdkman installed, it is simply a matter of running `sdk install groovy`.
+The easiest way to install it is with [sdkman](http://sdkman.io/).
+With sdkman installed, it is simply a matter of running
+`sdk install groovy`.

-You need `nem.core` and its dependencies.
+You need `nem.core` and its dependencies on both systemss.
 For security reasons, you might want to compile nem.core from source.
-For that, you can find instructions in the [NEM programming manual](https://github.com/rb2nem/nem_programming/blob/master/02-setting-up-environment.md#linux).
+You can find compilation instructions in the [NEM programming manual](https://github.com/rb2nem/nem_programming/blob/master/02-setting-up-environment.md#linux), where it is also explained how to download all nem.core dependencies with `mvn dependency:copy-dependencies -DoutputDirectory=/root/.groovy/lib/`.

 Once everything is set up, you can clone this directory and run the offline signer:
 ```